aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/split-spreadsheet/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: Invalid URL.
-- **401 Unauthorized**:  Authentication has failed, or no credentials were provided.
+- **401 Unauthorized**: Authentication failed, or no credentials provided.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: Source file is not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining data.
+- **500 Server Error**: An anomaly occurred while processing the spreadsheet data.

 ## Usage Scenarios

 ## Key Features and Benefits

-- **Local File Splitting**: Splits a single local spreadsheet file into multiple output files in the specified format (e.g., XLSX, CSV, PDF).
+- **Local File Splitting**: Seamlessly split a single local spreadsheet file into multiple output files in various formats (e.g., XLSX, CSV, PDF).
-- **Cloud-Based Processing**: Performs the splitting operation in the cloud, without requiring cloud storage.
+- **Cloud-Based Processing**: Execute the splitting operation in the cloud, without the need for cloud storage.
-- **Enhanced Performance**: Processes the file in the cloud, reducing the need for local processing and improving performance.
+- **Enhanced Performance**: Cloud processing reduces local resource consumption, improving overall performance.

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/SplitSpreadsheet) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/SplitSpreadsheet) provides a publicly accessible programming interface for performing REST interactions directly from a web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK is the most efficient way to accelerate your development.
+An SDK manages low-level details, allowing you to concentrate on your project tasks.
+Explore the [GitHub repository](https://github.com/aspose-cells-cloud) for a comprehensive list of Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to invoke Aspose.Cells web services using different SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}